dmwm/CMSMonitoring/src/go/intelligence/README.md

 ```$ git clone https://github.com/dmwm/CMSMonitoring.git```

 You will need to setup ggus_alerting and ssb_alerting services.
-They require some Environment variables to be set which you can refer from the doc [here](https://github.com/dmwm/CMSMonitoring/blob/master/doc/AlertManagement/README.md).
+They require some Environment variables to be set which you can refer from the doc [here](https://github.com/dmwm/CMSMonitoring/blob/master/doc/AlertManagement/README.md#ssb_alert_manage) and [here](https://github.com/dmwm/CMSMonitoring/blob/master/doc/AlertManagement/README.md#ggus_alert_manage).

 You need to build the binaries residing in ~/CMSMonitoring/src/go/MONIT and keep them in CMSMonitoring/bin directory.